Trinity Mirror to resume dividends after slim profit rise

 Digital revenue by contrast grew by almost 50 percent, helped by the higher rates charged for online video ads, but at only 6 percent of total publishing revenue, the fall in print sales had a greater impact.

-Trinity, whose titles also include the Daily Record, the People and regional titles such as the Liverpool Echo and the Manchester Evening News, said tight cost control had helped to grow adjusted profit before tax by 1 percent to 102.3 million pounds, on revenue that fell 4.1 percent, compared with a 2013 decline of 6 percent.
+Trinity, whose titles also include the Daily Record, the People and regional titles such as the Liverpool Echo and the Manchester Evening News, said tight cost control had helped to grow adjusted profit before tax by 1 percent to 102.3 million pounds ($158 million), on revenue that fell 4.1 percent, compared with a 2013 decline of 6 percent.

 Chief Executive Simon Fox told reporters the group had witnessed falling advertising spend from supermarkets for around four months and it was difficult to say when it would rebound.